MarijaBorisov/ngsi-tools/README.md

     * **`userFIle`** Represent form name, can be any named user want to the user in this example we used `userFile`.
     * **`@C:\Users\deposit_point.csv`** Represent file location on the server/operating system, in this example widows path is used.

-2. Update entities from user file, below are an example of a typical CURL POST call to NGSI Connector API.
+2. Update entities from user file, below are an example of a typical CURL POST call to NGSIBulkUpdater.

 ```console
 curl -X POST \